Armed robber fires gun in Florida store, tells clerk, 'The next one's for you'

 The suspect removed an undisclosed amount of money and ran out of the store toward an unknown vehicle, authorities said

-Police in Florida released a dramatic video on Tuesday that they said shows an armed-robber confront a convenience store worker, fire off a shot and tell the woman, "The next one's for you."
+Police in Florida released a dramatic video on Tuesday that they said shows an armed-robber confront a convenience store worker, fire off a shot, and tell the woman, "The next one's for you."

 Deputies posted a video on social media.
 They said the incident occurred just before 11 p.m., on Saturday at a Shell gas station in Valrico, Fla., located 15 miles east of Tampa.